-1. Cremation service with a viewing, funeral service and a cemetery committal service.
+1. Cremation with a viewing, funeral service and a cemetery committal.

-2. Cremation service with a viewing, funeral service, and the cremated remains are returned to the family.
+2. Cremation with a viewing, funeral service.
+The remains are returned.

-3. Cremation service with a viewing and a cemetery committal service.
+3. Cremation with a viewing and a cemetery committal.

-4. Cremation service with a viewing only.
-The cremated remains are returned to the family.
+4. Cremation with a viewing only.
+The remains are returned.

-5. Private family viewing, visitation/service and a cemetery committal service.
+5. Direct cremation with visitation/service and a cemetery committal.

 Cremation Fast Facts

-Direct cremation - $1475.00 with no services, includes Coroners Fee and Crematory Fee.
-Cremains are returned to the family.
+Direct cremation - $1475.00 with no viewings and services, includes Coroners Fee and Crematory Fee.
+Remains are returned to the family.